-DO: Contact the store/festival in advanced about how many books you are allowed to bring.
+DO: Contact the store/festival in advance about how many books you are allowed to bring.
 Sometimes, especially for big name authors and huge festivals, there is a limit.
-By contacting them in advanced, you can know how many books to bring as well as find out some of the other guidelines, like if you can only bring books bought from that store or if the event will be ticketed.
+By contacting them in advance, you can know how many books to bring as well as find out some of the other guidelines, like if you can only bring books bought from that store or if the event will be ticketed.

 DON’T: Be afraid to email or call the store for clarification if you’re having trouble finding this information on the website.

 DO: Buy at least one book from the store.
 If I’m going to an event, I’ll probably already own that author’s books.
 That’s why I’ll wait to buy the latest at the event.
 Buying a book at the store is just proper etiquette (and sometimes required).
 It’s expensive for bookstores to bring in authors and put on events, especially for independent bookstores.
 Buying books there thanks them and lets them know that they should keep doing these events.

 DON’T: Complain about the wait if the author/store/festival allows all that author’s books to be signed.
 You’ll get your turn to meet the author and you’ll get to spend just as much time talking with them as the others.
 Complaining will only put you in a foul mood and you want to be happy!